 - Health physical that indicates good general health and up-to-date immunizations (titers to show immunity), at student's expense. - Negative P.P.D. tuberculin test (two-step) or chest X-ray. - Hepatitis B vaccination series (or at least injection one completed, two preferred) or a signed waiver if vaccination is contraindicated. - Personal health insurance. - Criminal background check, at student's expense, with results that will allow admission to nursing home environment. - Drug screening at student's expense. - Current basic cardiac life support for healthcare providers.

-If a student cannot meet the health/or security requirements to be placed in the clinical setting, the nurse aide course should not be taken.
+If a student cannot meet the health/or security requirements to be placed in the clinical setting, they will be dismissed from the course.

-HSP 100 - Nurse Aide Practice - 5 credits/8 billable contact hours
+CNA 100 - Certified Nurse Aide - 5 credits/8 billable contact hours

 Corequisite: None